hdngr/Alchemy/app/scripts/alchemy/Alchemy.coffee.md

                 results
             else
                 [@_nodes[id].properties]

+DEPRECATE in 1.0

         getEdges: (id=null, target=null) =>
+            console.warn("""
+                This method will be deprecated in v1.0 release Please use alchemy.get.edges()
+                """)
             # returns one or more edges as an array
             if id? and target?
                 edge_id = "#{id}-#{target}"